 Eco-friendly ideas for the home that could save you money

-Thanks to rising energy prices and global warming, we're all seeking ways to reduce our carbon footprints and cut our utility bills so we can sleep better at night.
-Data collated by estate agency Cluttons in October 2023 highlighted a 150% annual increase in Google searches of 'sustainable home trends' and other experts agree that a move towards more sustainable homes is no passing fad.
+Thanks to rising energy prices and global warming, we're all seeking ways to reduce our carbon footprints and cut our utility bills.
+According to data, 72% of global consumers are willing to pay more for sustainable products, so it's clear a move towards more eco-friendly homes is no passing fad.

 Ways to improve your home's energy efficiency

-No matter where you live, it's likely you've seen a rise in your energy bills of late due to a global energy crisis.
+No matter where you live, it's likely you've noticed a steady rise in your energy bills, due to inflation and a global energy crisis.
 Coupled with an increase in working from home, household bills have gone up significantly in recent years.

 Luckily, though, there are plenty of steps you can take to lower your energy usage, which will both save you money and help save the planet.
 Let's explore a few...